luiul/statistics-meets-logistics/README.md

 The [course](https://www.statistik.tu-dortmund.de/2791.html) and the [material](https://moodle.tu-dortmund.de/enrol/index.php?id=22199) provided by the lecturer are in German.
 This repository documents our preparation for the project and holds the project and its data.

-To view LaTeX equations found in *Introduction to Linear Regression* and subsequent Sections, consider the following options:
+To view TeX equations found in *Introduction to Linear Regression* and subsequent Sections, consider the following options:

 - Open the [.HTML version of the README](https://htmlpreview.github.io/?https://github.com/luiul/statistics-meets-logistics/blob/main/README.html)
 - Preview directly on Github using a browser [extension](https://github.com/AaronCQL/katex-github-chrome-extension) (Chromium based)
-- Copy the equation block directly from the [raw README](https://raw.githubusercontent.com/luiul/statistics-meets-logistics/main/README.md) and use a LaTeX [renderer](https://quicklatex.com/) or [image generator](https://github.com/masakiaota/tex_image_link_generator)
+- Copy the equation block directly from the [raw README](https://raw.githubusercontent.com/luiul/statistics-meets-logistics/main/README.md) and use a TeX [renderer](https://quicklatex.com/) or [image generator](https://github.com/masakiaota/tex_image_link_generator)

 # 📖 Description